-Note: This data sheet summarizes the features of this group of PIC24FJ devices.
+Note: This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+Refer to Section 4.
+"Program Memory" (DS39715) in the "PIC24F Family Reference Manual" for more information.

-The PIC24FJ128GA family of devices contains internal Flash program memory for storing and executing application code.
+The PIC24FJ128GA010 family of devices contains internal Flash program memory for storing and executing application code.
 The memory is readable, writable and erasable during normal operation over the entire VDD range.

-Flash memory can be programmed in two ways:
+Flash memory can be programmed in four ways:

-- In-Circuit Serial Programming (ICSP) - Run-Time Self-Programming (RTSP)
+- 1. In-Circuit Serial ProgrammingTM (ICSPTM) - 2.
+Run-Time Self-Programming (RTSP) - 3.
+JTAG - 4.
+Enhanced In-Circuit Serial Programming (Enhanced ICSP)

-ICSP allows a PIC24FJ128GA family device to be serially programmed while in the end application circuit.
-This is simply done with two lines for Programming Clock and Programming Data (which are named PGCx and PGDx, respectively), and three other lines for power (VDD), ground (VSS) and Master Clear (MCLR).
+ICSP allows a PIC24FJ128GA010 family device to be serially programmed while in the end application circuit.
+This is simply done with two lines for Programming Clock and Programming Data (which are named PGCx and PGDx, respectively), and three other lines for power (VDD), ground (Vss) and Master Clear (MCLR).
 This allows customers to manufacture boards with unprogrammed devices and then program the microcontroller just before shipping the product.
 This also allows the most recent firmware or a custom firmware to be programmed.